-Though the majority of Oregonians believe in medical freedom and don’t agree that vaccines should be mandated (according to polls conducted in 2015), some lawmakers are arguing that we should force vaccination compliance and disallow children from Oregon’s schools if they have not received even just one of the 31 recommended vaccines.
+Though the majority of Oregonians are against medical mandates and believe in medical freedom (according to polls conducted in 2015), some lawmakers are arguing that we should force vaccination compliance and disallow children from Oregon’s schools if they have not received even just one of the 31 recommended vaccines.
 Dr. Leslie Hamlett disagrees.

 Here is a version of the letter she wrote to Oregon lawmakers against medical mandates.

 I’m writing to voice my opposition to HB-3063.

 I am a physician in private practice in Portland serving over 3,000 families.